zdravka/microsoft-machine-translation-connector/README.md

 ### Azure

 You must **[Sign up for Azure Translator Text API V3](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/translator-text-how-to-signup)** service in Azure.
 Then you can use one of the generated API Keys there to configure the connector in Sitefinity.
 You can use the free tier as well.
+It supports up to 2 million characters per month for free with no automatic billing afterwards.

 ## Configure the connector